joaogbcravo/gocdapi/README.rst

 This library can help you:

-* Ability to list Go Agents
+* to list Go Agents
-* Ability to enable/disable/delete a Go Agent
+* to enable/disable/delete a Go Agent
+* to see a job run history of an Go Agent
-* Ability to list Go Pipelines Groups and their pipelines
+* to list Go Pipelines Groups and their Pipelines
-* Ability to schedule/release lock/pause/unpause a Go Pipeline
+* to schedule/release lock/pause/unpause a Go Pipeline
+* to create and delete Go Pipelines from a XML config or delete Go Pipelines
+* to create and delete Go Pipelines Groups
+* to cancel a Go Stage run or see it's history

 Python versions